Sebastian Schmidt, violin

 Bernhard Schmidt, cello

-The HambacherMusikfest, the Mandelring Quartet’s own festival in its home town of Neustadt on the Weinstrasse (Wine Road), has developed into a meeting point for lovers of chamber music from all over the globe.
-Since 2010 the ensemble has had a concert series of its own in the Berliner Philharmonie, and since 2016 another in the Residenz, Munich.
+The HambacherMusikFest, created by the Mandelring Quartet in 1997 in their home town of Neustadt an der Weinstrasse, has become a meeting point for lovers of chamber music from all over the globe.
+Since 2010 the ensemble has been arranging its own concert series both in Neustadt and in the Berliner Philharmonie.